bharat2773/AI-Based-garbage-sorting-bot/README.md

 ### Real-time Object Detection
 The modified code provided in this README includes a `detect_objects_from_webcam` function that uses the trained model to perform real-time object detection on the video feed from the webcam.
 This allows the system to classify the garbage materials in real-time.

+## Garbage Sorting Mechanism
+The conveyor belt system is powered by a 12V DC motor operating at 100 RPM, providing the necessary rotational force to drive the belt.
+The system utilizes a 280 mm GT2 timing belt paired with a 20-tooth pulley, ensuring precise, synchronized movement and preventing any slippage during operation.
+To minimize friction and enhance efficiency, ball bearings are incorporated, allowing the conveyor to run smoothly while reducing wear and tear on the components.

+The rotational motion from the motor is effectively transferred to the pulley, which then converts it into linear motion, driving the conveyor belt forward.
+This setup is well-suited for applications that require moderate speed and precise control, such as material handling or light manufacturing processes.

+To enable automated waste segregation, a camera mount is positioned above the conveyor belt.
+This camera captures images of the items moving along the belt and, using computer vision algorithms, identifies the type of waste.
+Based on the waste classification, a further rotary disk mechanism is integrated at the end of the conveyor belt.
+This rotary disk can rotate and divert the waste items into separate collection bins, segregating the waste into different categories (e.g., plastic, metal, organic) for efficient recycling and disposal.

+Proper tensioning of the timing belt is crucial, as it ensures optimal performance and prevents issues like belt slippage or misalignment.
+The combination of these components results in a reliable, durable, and efficient conveyor system, capable of meeting the demands of various automated waste segregation processes.

 ## Results and Accuracy
 The accuracy of the different models is evaluated on the test dataset, and the best performing model (Model 5) achieves an average accuracy of **88%**.
 This high accuracy demonstrates the effectiveness of the chosen model architecture and the quality of the dataset.

 ## Usage
 To use this project, you will need to:
 1. 3D print the required components.
-2. Assemble the hardware setup, including the Raspberry Pi, camera, and servo motor.
+2. Assemble the hardware setup, including the Raspberry Pi, camera, servo motor, and rotary disk mechanism.
 3. Install the necessary software dependencies, including Python, TensorFlow, and OpenCV.
-4. Run the provided Python script to train the model and start the real-time object detection.
+4. Run the provided Python script to train the model and start the real-time object detection and sorting process.

 ## Future Improvements
 Some potential future improvements for this project include:
-- Integrating the system with a mechanical sorting mechanism to automate the garbage sorting process.
+- Optimizing the mechanical sorting mechanism for faster and more efficient garbage segregation.
 - Expanding the dataset to include a wider range of garbage materials.
 - Exploring more advanced deep learning architectures for improved classification accuracy.
 - Developing a user-friendly interface for the system.
+- Integrating the system with smart waste management solutions for comprehensive waste handling.

 ## Contributing
 Contributions to this project are welcome.
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.